CERTCC/SSVC/doc/version_1/040_treesForVulMgmt.md

 ### Boundaries of the Affected System

 One distinction is whether the system of interest is software per se or a cyber-physical system.
 One problem is that in every practical case, both are involved.
 Software is what has vulnerabilities and is what vulnerability management is focused on patching.
 Multiple pieces of software run on any given computer system.
 To consider software vulnerabilities in a useful scope, we follow prior work and propose that a vulnerability affects “the set of software instructions that executes in an environment with a coherent function and set of permissions.”\[26\] This definition is useful because it lets us keep to common usage and intuition and call the Linux kernel—at least a specific version of it—“one piece” of software.
 But decision points about safety and mission impact are not about the software per se; they are about the cyber-physical system, of which the software is a part.
-The term *physical* in *cyber-physical system* should be interpreted broadly; selling stocks or manipulating press outlet content are both best understood as affecting human social institutions.
+The term "physical" in "cyber-physical system" should be interpreted broadly; selling stocks or manipulating press outlet content are both best understood as affecting human social institutions.
 These social institutions do not have much of a corporeal instantiation, but they are physical in the sense that they are not merely software, and so are parts of cyber-physical systems.

 The hard part of delineating the boundaries of the affected system is specifying what it means for one system to be a part of another.
 Just because a computer is bolted to a wall does not mean the computer is part of the wall’s purpose, which is separating physical space.
 At the same time, an off-premises DNS server may be part of the site security assurance system if the on-premises security cameras rely on the DNS server to connect to the displays at the guard’s desk.
 We define computer software as part of a cyber-physical system if the two systems are mutually manipulable; that is, changes in the part (the software) will (at least, often) make detectable and relevant changes to the whole (the cyber-physical system), and changes in the whole will (often) make relevant and detectable changes in the part.\[27\]

 When reasoning about a vulnerability, we assign the vulnerability to the nearest, relevant—yet more abstract—discrete component.
 This assignment is particularly important when assessing technical impact on a component.
 This description bears some clarification, via each of the adjectives:

-  - *Nearest* is relative to the abstraction at which the vulnerability exists.
+  - `Nearest` is relative to the abstraction at which the vulnerability exists.

-  - *Relevant* implies that the impacted component must be in the chain of abstraction moving upward from the location of the flaw.
+  - `Relevant` implies that the impacted component must be in the chain of abstraction moving upward from the location of the flaw.

-  - *More abstract* means it’s at least one level of abstraction above the specific location of the vulnerability.
-For example, if the vulnerability is localized to a single line of code in a function, then the function, the module, the library, the application, the product, and the system it belongs to are all *more abstract*.
+  - `More abstract` means it’s at least one level of abstraction above the specific location of the vulnerability.
+For example, if the vulnerability is localized to a single line of code in a function, then the function, the module, the library, the application, the product, and the system it belongs to are all "more abstract."

-  - *Discrete* means there is an identifiable thing that can be fixed (e.g., the unit of patching).
+  - `Discrete` means there is an identifiable thing that can be fixed (e.g., the unit of patching).

 Products, libraries, and applications tend to be appropriate objects of focus when seeking the right level to analyze the impact of a vulnerability.
 Hence, when reasoning about the technical impact of a vulnerability localized to a function in a module in an open source library, the nearest relevant discrete abstraction is the library because the patches are made available at the library level.
 Similarly, analysis of a vulnerability in closed source database software that supports an enterprise resource management (ERM) system would consider the technical impact to the database, not to the ERM system.